adamdjbrett/ulampinoy-atbp/videos/2020-12-11-second-performance.md

   - comedy
   - show
 ---
-Thank you to the students of the Spring 2020 class **Jewish Humor and Satire** for participating in this wonderful exercise.
+Thank you to the students of the Fall 2020 class **Jewish Humor and Satire** for participating in this wonderful exercise.

 Featuring: